-J. The President Pro Tempore or the Majority Floor Leader shall designate those Senate employees who shall be granted privileges of the floor during any session of the Senate, said employees to be limited to those whose work requires their presence.
+- J. The President Pro Tempore or the Majority Floor Leader shall designate those Senate employees who shall be granted privileges of the floor during any session of the Senate, said employees to be limited to those whose work requires their presence.
 Any member desiring to bring a guest to the floor of the Senate shall first notify the Majority Floor Leader.
-No such guest shall enter the chamber until privileges of the floor have been granted pursuant to Rule 8-7.

-K. No person other than a member of the Senate shall cause materials to be distributed on each desk in the Senate chamber without first having obtained approval by the Majority Floor Leader.
+No such guest shall enter the chamber until privileges of the floor have been granted pursuant to Rule 8-7. - K. No person other than a member of the Senate shall cause materials to be distributed on each desk in the Senate chamber without first having obtained approval by the Majority Floor Leader.
 The sponsoring Senator will be identified.
-Any material so distributed shall be considered a public record from the time of such distribution.

-L. Any member who feels that the standards of the Senate are being violated by either a member of the Senate or the staff should seek redress by submitting a complaint to the President Pro Tempore concerning the violation.
+Any material so distributed shall be considered a public record from the time of such distribution. - L. No member shall display any sign, picture, photograph, placard, or similar item upon his or her desk in the Senate chamber which could be seen as making a statement to other members in the chamber, the public, or visitors in the gallery.
+Upon request of the Presiding Officer or the Majority Floor Leader, the Senator shall remove the item. - M. Any member who feels that the standards of the Senate are being violated by either a member of the Senate or the staff should seek redress by submitting a complaint to the President Pro Tempore concerning the violation.